waiting-for-dev/warden-jwt_auth/README.md

 ### Warden scopes configuration

 You have to map the warden scopes that will be authenticatable through JWT, with the user repositories from where these scope user records can be fetched.
+If a string is supplied, the user repository will first be looked up as a constant.

 For instance: